gtri/upstage/docs/source/user_guide/tutorials/first_simulation.rst

 state is similar, except that a default value of 120 minutes is supplied.

 .. note::
     There is no explicit time dimension in upstage_des.
 The clock units are up to the user, and the user must ensure that all times are properly defined.
-If you set a stage variable of ``time_unit``, it will correct the time for debug logging strings (into hours) only.
+See :doc:`Times </user_guide/how_tos/times>` for more, including using time units in ``Wait``.

 Then you will later instantiate a cashier with [#f1]_: